Winter Turbo Training Autumn/Winter 2018/19

-WSJCC turbo training starts on Tuesday 31st October 2017 at 7pm at the University of Worcester and is run by Mark Corbett – they will run for 8 weeks leading upto Christmas.
+WSJCC turbo training started in October 2018 at 7pm at the University of Worcester and is run by Mark Corbett – and runs for 8 weeks leading up to Christmas.

 The cost will £30 for the block of 8 sessions or £5 on the night.

 There are several club turbo trainers available to borrow, contact Mark Corbett to book.

 To sign-up email firstname.lastname@example.org.

 Turbo training is a great way of keeping legs turning and lungs working over the winter months whilst improving technique, endurance, strength and lactate tolerance before the start of the race season.